zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/dfu.rst

 DFU roles
 =========

-The Bluetooth mesh DFU subsystem defines three different roles the mesh nodes have to assume in the distribution of firmware images:
+The Bluetooth Mesh DFU subsystem defines three different roles the mesh nodes have to assume in the distribution of firmware images:

 Target node